 9. Carey

-Carey is the second independent operator and an established premium chauffeured brand.
-A long-running chauffeured network operating its own and affiliate fleets, Carey offers premium chauffeured sedan and SUV service with a published quote.
+Carey is the other established independent brand — a long-running premium chauffeured network operating its own and affiliate fleets, offering premium chauffeured sedan and SUV service with a published quote.
 For a traveler who wants an established premium brand on the East End run, Carey is a known name.

 Booking is by phone, app, or web, with a published quote.
 Where Carey clears the bar at #9 is the established premium brand and the chauffeured-network coverage; where it sits below the higher-ranked NYC operators is the local NYC flat-rate transparency and, often, the rate.
 Confirm the vehicle, the luggage fit, and the quote to your village.